-The experimental relative uncertainty on $W$ boson decay width and the leptonic branching ratio are very small, both within $\pm 2\%$\cite{PDG}, so the relative uncertainty of the leptonic decay partial width is also within $\pm 2\%$.
-Therefore, the measurement on $W$ boson decay can provide a more stringent limit on anomalous coupling $f_{24}$:
+The experimental relative uncertainties of the $W$ boson decay width and the leptonic branching ratio are very small, both within $\pm 2\%$\cite{PDG}, so the relative uncertainty of the leptonic decay partial width is also within $\pm 2\%$.
+Therefore, the measurement of the $W$ boson decay can provide a more stringent limit on anomalous coupling $f_{24}$: